siefkenj/perseus-redux/README.md

 ```

 in your HTML file.
 A global `PerseusRedux` object should be available.
 Follow the example
-html file for a template of how to interact with PerseusRedux.
+html in [public/example.html](public/example.html) for a template of how to interact with PerseusRedux or
+interact with the example [live](https://siefkenj.github.io/perseus-redux/example.html).

 #### Multiplie Copies of React